 Redeeming American Airlines Miles

-Using your miles for award flights on American Airlines and partner flights or for other rewards also prevents your points from expiring.
+Using your miles for award flights on American Airlines and partner flights or other rewards also prevents your points from expiring.
 In general, your points are most valuable when redeeming for award flights.
+Here are 7 best ways to redeem American Airlines Miles for maximum value.

 Flights shorter than 500 miles within the continental U.S. and Canada only cost 7,500 miles (plus fees and taxes).
 Longer flights cost 12,500 miles each way for the main cabin flight.